xadupre/xadupre.github.io/draft/onnx_ort/_sources/tutorial/tutorial_onnx/concepts.rst.txt

 ++++++++++++++++++++++++++++++++++++++++++++

-Building an ONNX graph means implementing a function with the ONNX language or more precisely the :ref:`l-onnx-operators`.
+Building an ONNX graph means implementing a function with the ONNX language or more precisely the :epkg:`ONNX operators`.
 A linear regression would be written this way.
 The following lines do not follow python syntax.
 It is just a kind of pseudo code to illustrate the model.